Shared Content Block:

 Two of our international residency sites have completed a twinning relationship by sending residents to our program through a program letter of agreement between surgery residency programs.

-(All plans pending due COVID-related travel restrictions)
+(Some plans modified due to COVID travel restrictions)

 |Rashikh Choudhury||UCH Transplant|

 |Abhinav Singh||UCH CT Surgery|

 |Alison Halpern||Memorial Sloan Kettering Cancer Center, Thoracic Surgery|

 |Jason Samuels||UCH Bariatric Pediatric Surgery and GI Medicine Weight Loss Clinic|

 |Patrick Kohtz||UCH CT Surgery|